gbadev-org/tonc/content/pages/affobj.md

 The right-hand side here has three separate vectors, two of which are part of the input, a scaling flag for the double-size mode, and the inverted affine matrix.
 Yes, I did say inverted.
 This is here because the translations to position the object correctly mostly take place in screen-space.
 The whole term using it is merely **r**~q~, the transformed difference between anchor and center in texture space, which you need for the final correction.

 Now, this matrix inversion means two things.
 First, that you will likely have to set-up *two* matrices: the affine matrix itself, and its inverse.
 For general matrices, this might take a while, especially when considering that if you want scaling, you will have to do a division somewhere.
-Secondly, because you only have 16bits for the matrix elements, the inverse won't be the *exact* inverse, meaning that aligning the objects exactly will be difficult, if not actually impossible.
+Secondly, because you only have 16 bits for the matrix elements, the inverse won't be the *exact* inverse, meaning that aligning the objects exactly will be difficult, if not actually impossible.
 This is pretty much guaranteed by the hardware itself and I'll return to this point later on.
 For now, let's look at a function implementing eq 11.3 in the case of a 2-way scaling followed by a rotation.

 <div id="cd-oe-rs-ex" markdown>
 ```c